Curriculum Overview

 Research

-The fellowship program has an Associate Director of Research, Erin Carlton, MD, MSc, who helps guide fellows through the research process in addition to their research mentor and scholarly oversight committee.
+The Associate Director of Research, Erin Carlton, MD, MSc, helps guide fellows through the research process in addition to their research mentor and scholarly oversight committee.

 Fellows are expected to choose a research project that aligns with their own interests.
-Fellows have engaged in clinical, translational, basic science and educational research projects, quality improvement and patient safety.
+Our fellows have been successful in clinical, translational, basic science and educational, quality improvement and patient safety research projects.

 Presentations at national conferences are supported by the division.
 Recently fellows have presented at local and national conferences including Society of Critical Care Medicine (SCCM), Pediatric Academic Society (PAS), American Heart Association (AHA), American Thoracic Society (ATS), and the Critical Care Colloquium (CCC).